Megyn Kelly Is Officially Not Coming Back To NBC

 This story was originally published on October 26, 2018.

-According to a spokesperson for NBC News, Megyn Kelly's talk show is officially cancelled.
+According to a spokesperson for NBC News, Megyn Kelly's talk show is officially canceled.

 Advertisement